timvisee/i3lock-slick/README.md

         - `catmullrom`: cubic filter.
         - `gaussian`: gaussian filter.
         - `lanczos3`: lanczos filter with window 3.
+- `unsharpen`: performs an unsharpen mask on this image.
+    - `sigma=float`: the amount to blur the image by.
+    - `threshold=int`: control of how much to sharpen.

 ## Dotfiles
 The tool has support for dotfiles,